Skip to main content

 Check for an app update

-Open the Google Play Store, search for BP Pulse, and tap 'Update' if available.
+Search for the BP Pulse app on your phone's app store and tap 'Update' if available.
 Crashes often follow a buggy release that gets patched within days.

 4. 4